Palestinian detainees report Israeli beatings, mistreatment as West Bank arrests surge

 A statement by the Israel Prison Service said that "as part of the war effort" it was imposing tougher imprisonment conditions for Palestinian political prisoners.

-The Palestinian Prisoners Society, representing prisoners held by Israel, said al-Qawasmi was one of more than 2,700 Palestinians arrested in the West Bank since the Oct 7 Hamas attacks in which Israel says 1,200 people were killed and about 240 people were taken hostage.
+The Palestinian Prisoners Society, representing prisoners held by Israel, said Qawasmi was one of more than 2,700 Palestinians arrested in the West Bank since Oct.
+7 when Hamas gunmen breached the fence enclosing Gaza and launched an attack in which Israel says 1,200 people were killed and about 240 people were taken hostage.

 An Israeli prisons spokesperson said three Palestinian prisoners had died in three different circumstances over the past six weeks and that the incidents were under investigation.

-Mr al-Qawasmi said he was placed in administrative detention in Ofer Prison, where he said the cells were overcrowded.
-He said of some 70 prisoners he encountered, most had visible bruises and one prisoner, who had been beaten until his arm was broken, was denied medical attention.
+Qawasmi said he was placed in administrative detention in Ofer Prison, where he said the cells were overcrowded.
+He said of some 70 prisoners he encountered, most had visible bruises and one prisoner who was beaten until his arm was broken was denied medical attention.

-Mr al-Qawasmi said he was released after being held for two weeks.
-He said prison guards told him his personal belongings including his clothes, confiscated on his arrival, were tossed in the trash and that he was made to leave in his undergarments.
+Qawasmi said he was released after being held for two weeks.
+He said prison guards told him his personal belongings including his clothes, confiscated on his arrival, were tossed in the trash and he was made to leave in his undergarments.

-A spokesperson for the Israel Prison Service said they had no knowledge of the event described by Mr al-Qawasmi but that all prisoners and detainees had the right to file complaints which would be examined by the authorities.
+A spokesperson for the Israel Prison Service said they had no knowledge of the event described by Qawasmi but that all prisoners and detainees had the right to file complaints which would be examined by the authorities.

-“All prisoners in (our) custody are detained according to the provisions of the law,” the spokesperson said.
+"All prisoners in IPS custody are detained according to the provisions of the law," the spokesperson said.

-It said a preliminary investigation indicated that an “unreasonable amount of force” was used in Mr Banat’s arrest and that disciplinary action will be taken by a military commander as the investigation continues.
+It said a preliminary investigation indicated that an "unreasonable amount of force" was used in Banat's arrest and that disciplinary action will be taken by a military commander as the investigation continues.
+Banat's cousin, Nizar Banat, who was an outspoken critic of the Palestinian Authority, died in custody of the PA security forces in 2021.

 On Tuesday, Ben-Gvir posted a video from a visit to one of the jails where he said Palestinian militants were held in the strictest conditions and where the Israeli national anthem would play on loudspeakers at all times.
 He said he hoped a bill supporting the death penalty for militants would soon be advanced beyond a preliminary vote in parliament.
 REUTERS